lucask07/instrbuilder/instrbuilder/bluesky_demo/lockin_analysis/README.md

 sudo apt-get install dvipng
 ```

 Databroker requires a configuration file to locate the data.
-The data configuration file should be named *local_file.yml* to match the analysis scripts and placed within *~/.config/databroker/
+The data configuration file should be named *local_file.yml* to match the analysis scripts and placed within *~/.config/databroker/*

+A YML configuration file is available on figshare.
+It should look like:

 ```yaml
 description: 'lightweight personal database'